andeya/erpc/README.md

 func GetByName(name string) (XferFilter, error)

 // XferPipe transfer filter pipe, handlers from outer-most to inner-most.
-// Note: the length can not be bigger than 255! type XferPipe struct {
+// NOTE: the length can not be bigger than 255! type XferPipe struct {
     // Has unexported fields.
 }